leeyunsik1999/326-final-team-omega/docs/Work Distribution/milestone1_dist.md

 # Erin's To-Do
 ## Wireframe mock-up
 ### Details
-- Mainly responsible for designing and finalizing the wireframe based on initial hand-drawn designs.
+- Designed and finalized the wireframe based on initial hand-drawn designs on whimsical.

-## Habits Page
+## Habits and Montly Page
 ### Details
 - Responsible for implementing the habits page, layout of events / photos based on daily/monthly view.
+  - Habits page includes both habits and pictures along with link to the add page if user wishes to do so.
-- Need to implement switching between daily/monthly.
+- Implemented switching between daily/monthly.
 - Rendering objects based on dummy data using JS.

 # Swar's To-Do